droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

     ~~~

     You can analyze it, draw a graph from it, and so on.

+    (Note: Performance results fluctuate from various factors.
+    This is just an example on a specific version, specific environment.)

 ### How read and analyze the result? {#how-to-analyze}